Main menu

 Post-MBA Careers in Australia

-• Visa – Post-graduation, you can apply for a temporary graduate visa (Subclass 485), allowing you to work for anywhere from 18 months to 4 years.
+Visa – After graduation, you can apply for a temporary graduate visa (Subclass 485), which allows you to work anywhere from 18 months to 4 years.

-• Taxes – If you study in Australia for more than six months, you may be regarded as an Australian resident for tax purposes and receive many of the tax benefits afforded by other residents and citizens.
+Taxes – If you study in Australia for more than six months, you may be regarded as an Australian resident for tax purposes and receive many of the tax benefits granted to citizens.
 Australian residents pay 0 – 45% income taxes, depending on their income bracket.
 Foreign residents pay 32.5 – 45% income taxes, depending on their income bracket.

-• IndustryConsulting, finance, marketing, and technology goods are the leading sectors for recent MBA graduates.
+IndustryConsulting, finance, marketing, and technology are the leading sectors for recent MBA graduates.

-• Return on Investment – Melbourne ranks #21 and AGSM #62 for value for money by Financial Times in 2021.
-The average cost of a top Australian MBA is less than half that of the top 25 US MBA programs, and most can be completed in 12 or 18 months.
+Return on Investment – The average cost of a top Australian MBA is less than half that of the top 25 US MBA programs, and most can be completed in 12 or 18 months.
+AGSM was ranked 60th in value for money by Financial Times in 2023.

 Head to Head – Melbourne MBA vs. AGSM MBA vs. Macquarie MBA

-Comparison table best viewed on bigger screen.
-Last updated December 2021.
+Comparison table best viewed on a bigger screen.
+Last updated September 2023.

 Melbourne AGSMMacquarie